aspose-medical/Aspose.Medical-Products/medical/en/java/dicom-to-nifti/_index.md

 {{< blocks/products/pf/feature-page-section h2="DICOM to NIfTI Features">}}

-<p>Many studies are presented and stored in the DICOM format, while the NIfTY format is widely used for neuroimaging studies.
-Convert DICOM to NIfTY to use specialized neuroimaging data analysis software.
-Aspose.Medical for Java DICOM to NIfTY empowers you to:</p>
+<p>Many studies are presented and stored in the DICOM format, while the NIfTI format is widely used for neuroimaging studies.
+Convert DICOM to NIfTI to use specialized neuroimaging data analysis software.
+Aspose.Medical for Java DICOM to NIfTI empowers you to:</p>

 <ul>
 <li>Enhance Data Accessibility and Collaboration: NIfTI offers a more user-friendly and open format than DICOM.
 Aspose.Medical' conversion enables researchers and clinicians to share neuroimaging data more efficiently.</li>